y-sakakihara/yuworkshop2025/program.md

 - Each invited talk is for 50min + 10min discussion.
 - Each contributed talk is for 15min + 5min discussion.
 - No printed timetable is provided at the venue.
 If you need one, please print this page.
+- Presentation files are available from [HERE](https://drive.google.com/drive/folders/1dmwx0DKX20hEJIRhp6TgKrEEzt59fIo5?usp=sharing).
+  If there is a missing file and you wish to take a look at it, please ask the speaker directly.
 <!--- Both of them include time for questions and comments.-->

 ## First Day (Tuesday, March 4, 2025)